gmukul01/gmukul01/README.md

 ### Hi there 👋

-I am working as Lead UI developer in Medly with over 7+ years of experience in building Web applications(using ReactJS, Redux, Typescript & Javascript), Authentication/Authorization (using Okta), Backend applications (using ExpressJS) and Automation testing suite (using Cypress).
+I am working as Staff Engineer in Medly with 8 years of experience in building Web applications(using ReactJS, Redux, Typescript & Javascript), Authentication/Authorization (using Okta), Backend applications (using ExpressJS) and Automation testing suite (using Cypress).
 I've majorly worked on data-heavy, performant and responsive web platforms following agile practices like TDD and CI/CD, and focusing on simple, clean code to build a quality product.
 In my work as a Front End Developer, I have created multiple Web applications and Component Libraries using React.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=gmukul01&count_private=true" />